-Virtual Environments 2.6.
+Virtual Environments

-Network throughput of a multi-core virtual machine is limited by the processing power of a single virtual processor, since only one processor handles all the interrupts from a virtual network adapter.
+Network throughput of a multi-core Virtual Machine (VM) is limited by the processing power of a single virtual processor, since only one processor handles all the interrupts from a virtual network adapter.
 Virtual Machine Multi-Queue (VMMQ)/Virtual Switch Receive-side Scaling (vRSS) and Dynamic VMMQ/RSSv2 solve this bottleneck by distributing the network traffic across multiple virtual processors.
 Dynamic VMMQ/RSSv2, makes RSS algorithm dynamic by taking CPU measurement and making balancing decision at DISPATCH level.
 The feature also avoids taking global locks by changing only the subset of indirection table which affects current CPUs only.
+These features are enabled by default.